alanmrsa/CFA-Python/README.md

 ## Dependencies

-Listed in
+Listed in setup.py

 ## Implementation Status

 Currently:
-- Writing unit tests for faircause (CFA task 1 implementation)
+- Writing unit tests for fairprediction (CFA task 2 implementation)
+- Benchmarking different implementations
-- Remaking vignettes in Python
+- One-step debiased estimation in additon to mdml
-- Implementing the fair-decision (task 2 framework)
+- Implementing Fioretta

 ## Usage

-TBA
+Please review the notebooks in vignettes for examples.
+With a few differences, the usage is also fairly similar to the R package, so interested individuals may also review the documentation for the R package if desired.

 ## Development